metoceanapi/forecast-api-examples/js/README.md

 ## Command line

+This requires Node v19 or newer to be installed

 ```
 node main.js <your-apikey-here>
 ```

 ## Browser

-Serve the files, like this:
+Serve the files, like this (or with a simple server of your choice):

 ```
 npx http-server